fatboss19820822/NutriScan/README.md

 # NutriScan

-NutriScan is an iOS application developed for FIT3178 Assessment 4.
+NutriScan is an iOS application developed for students and young adults who need a fast, mobile-first way to understand nutritional intake.
 It helps health-conscious users scan packaged foods, log meals, and receive personalised nutrition insights powered by Firebase and the Open Food Facts API.

 _Last updated: 8 November 2025_